home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 house martin

-Food abundance in S. Raynham seems promising, based on the numbers of house martins present in late summer and autumn.
+Food abundance in South Raynham seems promising, based on the numbers of house martins present in late summer and autumn.
 During autumn 2018, a steady flock of up 100 house martins foraged over the meadow and nearby.

 sand martinOnly occasionally seen at South Raynham as migrant.
 There are no likely nesting places locally.